MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/migrate-orchestrator-between-environments.md

 > See [https://go.microsoft.com/fwlink/?LinkId=246817](/sql/tools/sqlcmd-utility) for information on using the Sqlcmd utility.

 > [!NOTE]
-> it's recommended to enable SQL Broker on the Orchestrator Database in order for internal maintenance tasks to execute automatically.
+> It's recommended to enable SQL Broker on the Orchestrator Database in order for internal maintenance tasks to execute automatically.

 ## How to check / enable SQL Broker
 Check if you need to enable SQL Broker by running the following query against the Orchestrator SQL Instance: